 - Score: 3-3

-However, the second half was a much quieter affair.
-After Burnley equalised in the 49th minute, there was no more scoring and the game ended in a draw.
+It looked like it was going to be a flashy game, but the second half turned out to be a quiet affair.
+After Burnley scored the equalizer in the 49th minute, there was no more scoring, and the game ended in a draw.

 Match 4: Newcastle vs Brentford